Adnn/notes_graphics/docs/rtr.md

 _Wang tiles_: small set of square tiles with matching edges.

 Texels have integer coordinates (do they mean indices?).
 In OpenGL, and since DX10, the center of a texel has coordinates (0.5, 0.5).
-Origine is lower-left (OpenGL) or upoer-left (DX)
+Origin is lower-left (OpenGL) or upper-left (DX).

-_dependant texture read_ mean fragment shader has to "compute" the texture coordinates instread of using the (u, v) passed from the VS verbatim.
+_dependant texture read_ mean fragment shader has to "compute" the texture coordinates instead of using the (u, v) passed from the VS verbatim.
 There is an older, more specific definition: a texture read whose coordinates are dependent upon another texture read.

 _power-of-two_ (POT) textures are $2^m \times 2^n$ texels.
 Opposed to NPOT.

 _detail textures_ can be overlaid on magnified textures (cf [Blending and filtering materials](#blending_and_filtering_materials))

-_mipmap chain_: set of images constituting al levels of a mipmapped texture.
+_mipmap chain_: set of images constituting all levels of a mipmapped texture.
 The continuous coordinate $d$, or _texture level of detail_, is the parameter  determining where to sample in the levels of a mipmap chain (along the mipmap pyramid axis).
 OpenGL calls it $\lambda$.

 The goal is a pixel-to-texel of at least 1:1 (so sampling (pixels) is at least twice the max signal frequency (1/2texels)).\